tanmayghare/nova/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or screenshots about the feature request here.

-**Research/Experimental Context**
+**Educational/Experimental Context**
-Since this is a research project, please describe:
+Since this is an educational project, please describe:
-- How this feature would benefit research or experimentation
+- How this feature would benefit learning or experimentation
-- Any relevant academic papers or projects that inspired this request
+- Any relevant resources or projects that inspired this request
-- Whether you're interested in contributing to the implementation
+- Whether you're interested in forking and implementing this yourself

 **Implementation considerations**
 If you have ideas about how this could be implemented, please share them here.

+**Note**: This project is not under active development.
+Consider forking the repository to implement features yourself.